 Duchenne dystrophy and Becker dystrophy are X-linked recessive disorders that cause a decrease in dystrophin, a protein in muscle cell membranes.

 Patients have significant, progressive weakness that causes severe disability, including difficulty walking, frequent falls, dilated cardiomyopathy, and early death due to respiratory insufficiency.

 Active and passive exercise is helpful, along with leg braces and ankle-foot orthoses.

-Daily prednisone or deflazacort can improve muscle strength and mass in Duchenne dystrophy, although adverse effects are common.
+In Duchenne dystrophy, daily prednisone or deflazacort improves muscle strength and mass, improve pulmonary function, and help delay onset of cardiomyopathy, although adverse effects are common.

-An ACE inhibitor and/or a β-blocker may help prevent or slow progression of cardiomyopathy.
+An angiotensin-converting enzyme inhibitor and/or a beta-blocker may help prevent or slow progression of cardiomyopathy.

 Ventilatory support (noninvasive and, later on, invasive) can help prolong life.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Muscular Dystrophy News Today: A news and information web site about muscular dystrophy